 THE FOUR SPECIES

 After the sukkah, the most visible elements associated with the celebration of the festival of Sukkot are the Arba Minim, the Four Species.
-While the sukkah is a reminder of the temporary nature of our journey and the need for God’s supernatural provision and protection in the wilderness, the four species are related to the Land and fruitfulness, to settled productivity.
+While the sukkah is a reminder of the temporary nature of our journey and the need for God’s supernatural provision and protection in the wilderness, the four species are related to the Land and fruitfulness, to our everyday life, and to settled productivity.

 There are seven species specifically connected with the Land of Israel, which many people use in some way as decorative items in the sukkah.
 These are wheat, barley, grapes, figs, pomegranates, olives and dates, as listed in Deuteronomy 8:8.
 The successful growth of each of these crops is entirely dependent on the weather patterns and the provision and timing of the seasonal rainfall.
 As these are in the hands of the Creator, prayers are said at the end of Sukkot for His timely provision of rain.
 The prophet Zechariah also makes a millennial connection with the Feast and rain: “And if any of the families of the earth do not go up to Jerusalem to worship the King, the Lord of Hosts, there will be no rain upon them” (14:17).